all-contributors/cli/README.md

 }
 ```

 In some cases you may see the error message 'GitHub API rate limit exceeded for xxx'.
-You may need to set an environment variable named `PRIVATE_TOKEN` in order to circumvent this rate-limiting.
+You may need to set an environment variable named `PRIVATE_TOKEN` in order to circumvent this [GitHub rate limit](https://developer.github.com/v3/rate_limit/).

 > Private token is your personal access token to authenticate with the GitHub API.